Walt Disney Co begins 7,000 layoffs

 "I don’t see where, when there are labor shortages in front-facing guest roles, it would be a good decision to lay off workers where the money train starts for the Walt Disney Co," said Paul Cox, president of the International Alliance of Theatrical Stage Employees Local 631.

-(Reporting by Dawn Chmielewski in Los Angeles; Editing by Matthew Lewis and Bill Berkrot)
+(Reporting by Dawn Chmielewski in Los Angeles; Editing by Bill Berkrot and Stephen Coates)

 ((Dawn.Chmielewski@thomsonreuters.com;))